Tips for Taps Blog

-SW: What are PFASs and why are they an area of interest?
+SL: What are PFAS and why are they an area of interest?
 What makes them particularly unique and how do they behave in the environment?

-SW: When did scientists begin studying PFASs and subsequently become concerned with PFAS contamination?
+SL: When did scientists begin studying PFAS and subsequently become concerned with PFAS contamination?

 TB: Environmental scientists started studying them in the 1990s, as researchers started detecting them in the environment, across the globe.
 There were hints in the 1960s, as organofluorine chemicals were detected in blood bank samples from the Red Cross.